Updated on 2025-07-22 GMT+08:00

 • A schema named after the user is automatically created in the database where the statement is executed, but not in other databases.
 You can run the CREATE SCHEMA statement to create such a schema for the user in other databases.

-• The owner of an object created by a system administrator in a schema with the same name as a common user is the common user, not the system administrator.
+• The owner of an object created by a system administrator in a schema with the same name as a common user is the common user, not a system administrator.

 • Avoid having all business operations run under a single database user.
 Instead, plan different database users according to the business modules.